 The CAAPS Homelessness Outreach Support (HOS) Program supports those who are homeless or at risk of becoming homeless and their families.
 The primary objective is to assist clients to access mainstream agencies to secure or maintain stable accommodation.
 Another key focus of the work is the positive engagement during outreach with those who are homeless in Darwin and Palmerston.
-This face to face opportunity through our HOS Workers provides a link to a network of support services.
+This face-to-face opportunity through our HOS Workers provides a link to a network of support services.

 Through the development of working partnerships with local services, there is a continuously improving pathway for vulnerable people in the community.
-Responding to their needs in a culturally responsive manor leads to improved outcomes and better solutions.
+Responding to their needs in a culturally responsive manner leads to improved outcomes and better solutions.
 This is enhanced by CAAPS participation in the interagency Homelessness Response Group providing support for complex cases.

-The team also raise awareness in the community by participating in events, and develop collaborative approaches to supporting the homeless.
+The team also raise awareness in the community by participating in events and develop collaborative approaches to supporting the homeless.
 The Homelessness Outreach Support team works alongside clients currently participating in the 12 Week AOD Residential Program, in preparation for accessing accommodation when they have completed the program.
 They also support participants who are accommodated under Territory Housing to sustain their current tenancies.

 Frequently Asked Questions HOS